lbnl-science-it/cborg-web/content/english/pages/privacy-policy.md

 #### Additional Terms and Conditions

-Usage of IT infrastructure at Berkeley Lab is subject to the Berkeley Lab's (Terms and Conditions)[https://www.lbl.gov/terms-and-conditions/] and any other terms of employment.
+Usage of IT infrastructure at Berkeley Lab is subject to the Berkeley Lab's (Terms and Conditions)[https://www.lbl.gov/terms-and-conditions/].